LostOnTheLine/log-to-discord/README.md

 # logs-to-discord
-Send selected logtails to a Discord Webhook
+A Docker Container to send selected logtails to a Discord Webhook